 The seroma may take a few weeks to absorb on its own.
 Letting a seroma absorb on its own is the best way to heal naturally as long as no complications arise.

-If the seroma does not improve or the symptoms worsen, the person should tell a doctor.
+If the seroma does not improve or if the symptoms worsen, a person should contact a doctor.

 A doctor may need to drain the seroma if: